-Acute behavioural disturbance (ABD) is not a formal diagnosis.
+Acute behavioural disturbance (ABD) is not a diagnosis as such.
 It is the 'umbrella' term for the clinical presentation of a number of conditions.
 Therefore, it is essential to consider the range of differential diagnoses.
-ABD may be associated with fatality even when appropriately treated, but the likelihood of successful treatment is increased with immediate appropriate medical interventions.
+ABD may be associated with death even when appropriately treated, but the likelihood of successful treatment and prevention of death is increased with immediate appropriate medical interventions.

-It is essential that commissioned providers liaise with the local ambulance service to ensure that services work together in recognising ABD/ExDS as a medical emergency so that delayed transfers to the ED are avoided.
+It is essential that commissioned providers liaise with the local ambulance service to ensure that services work together in recognising ABD as a medical emergency so that delayed transfers to the ED are avoided.